Teaching English and Living in Chiang Mai, Thailand

 Personal Experience

-When working at a private school, be prepared for large class sizes of between 40-50 children.
-Class size is no cause for worry, however, as many of the foreign teachers in Chiang Mai are very friendly and willing to help make your teaching experience as easy and enjoyable as possible.
+When working at a private school, be prepared for large class sizes of 40-50 children.
+Class size is no cause for worry, however, as many foreign teachers in Chiang Mai are amiable and willing to help make your teaching experience as easy and enjoyable as possible.

 Life in Chiang Mai Outside of Teaching